Chicano rap: Early years

+The first recognized Chicano rap album was the 1990 debut album Hispanic Causing Panic by Kid Frost; the album's lead single, "La Raza", which combined East L.A. and Tex-Mex elements, was a hit song and became an "East L.A. anthem.
+His success brought attention to Chicano rappers on the West Coast.

 1990s

+In 1990, A.L.T. released the album Another Latin Timebomb, featuring his hit remake of the song "Tequila".
+In 1990, the Chicano hip hop group A Lighter Shade of Brown released their album Brown & Proud, which included hits "On a Sunday Afternoon" (a top 40 hit on the Billboard Hot 100) and "Latin Active".
+Rap group Cypress Hill (One Cuban, One Puerto Rican), would sometimes use popular Chicano slang and culture in their music and videos.
+The lead rapper, B-Real, was of Mexican descent.
+Cypress Hill has also collaborated with another Chicano group, Psycho Realm.
+Chicano rap derives from American rap which bases its music on drum beats, jazz music, and bass amongst others.
+Early influences for Chicano rap include "oldies", funk music and later incorporated conjunto and banda.
+Stemming from a long culture of mestizaje, Chicano rap uses samples from a wide range of music.
+Chicano can differentiate itself by sometimes having acoustic guitars playing Spanish melodies in the background or intros with Mexican regional music beats.
+Chicano Rap can be distinguished by sometimes having both English and Spanish verses.
+Some of the common themes within Chicano rap include but are not limited to: Love, experiences of being Mexican in the United States of America, Political problems, inequality, but also drug usage and money.
+Chicano rap often include narratives that include gang violence and life in the varrio, by using lyrics in 'Spanglish', Chicano rap embraces the reality of being Mexican-American.

 During the late 1980s and 90s Chicano rap was brought by artist who shared their personal experiences through their lyrics.

 In the mid-1990s, Eazy-E formed the group Brownside.
 Consisting of members Wicked, Klever, and Trouble, Brownside was essentially the Chicano equivalent of N.W.A.
 Drawing their experiences in society into their music, Brownside illustrated the harsh realities of life and the Chicano experience.

-Jonny Z, a Chicano rapper from San Diego, is considered to be a pioneer of Latin hip-hop.
-He earned four Billboard Hot Dance singles during 1993–1997, including the Miami bass song, "Shake Shake (Shake That Culo)".

-The Oxford encyclopedia of Latinos and Latinas in the United States Volume 2, Page 301 states: "A new style of Latina and Latino hip-hop was created in Miami and Texas by the bass rappers DJ Laz and Jonny Z, who mixed Latin styles with bass music."

 During the 1990s, some Chicano rappers such as Sinful of the Mexicanz began using influences from Mexican music in their beats and delivery, although this subgenre of music is sometimes referred to today as "urban regional" and not always representative of Chicano rap.
 The hip hop group Akwid also combines traditional Mexican regional music with hip hop vocals.

-Starting from the release of his 1995 album, Smile Now, Die Later, Kid Frost began to include the issues of immigration and drug trafficking related to the US- Mexico border by incorporating the sound of narcocorridos into his raps, further establishing the connection between Mexican folk music and Chicano rap.
+Starting from the release of his 1995 album, Smile Now, Die Later, Kid Frost began to include the issues of immigration and drug trafficking related to the US-Mexico border by incorporating the sound of narcocorridos into his raps, further establishing the connection between Mexican folk music and Chicano rap.